Frequently Asked Questions

 What is the difference between a Virtual Home Energy Consultation and an EnerGuide Home Evaluation?

 The Virtual Home Energy Consultation is a free one-on-one conversation with an Energy Expert to assess what upgrades best suit your goals and priorities.
-The Virtual Home Energy Check-Up is not a replacement for an EnerGuide Home Evaluation.
+The Virtual Home Energy Consultation is not a replacement for an EnerGuide Home Evaluation.

 An EnerGuide home evaluation is a comprehensive service designed by the federal government to help you improve the comfort and energy efficiency of your home.
 As part of the service, an energy advisor will come to your home and assess its energy performance.
-Energy advisors are building science professionals who will provide you with unbiased energy saving information, rather than selling any particular products or recommending particular contractors.
+Energy advisors are building science professionals who will provide you with unbiased energy-saving information, rather than selling any particular products or recommending particular contractors.
 Read more on Natural Resources Canada’s EnerGuide Home Evaluation info-graphic.

 How should I prepare for the Virtual Home Energy Consultation?

-The Virtual Home Energy Consultation is a phone or video call conversation.
+- The Virtual Home Energy Consultation is a phone or video call conversation.
 You can prepare for it by:

 What rebates are available?